platehub/platehub.github.io/docs/templating-reference/filters.md

 ## where

 Select all the objects in an array where the attribute (first argument) returns a certain value (second argument).
-The default comparison operator is `==` (equal to), but you can pass another operator.
+The default comparison operator is `==` (equal to), but you can pass another operator as the third argument.
 You can choose from:

 `==` (equal to)
 `!=` (not equal to)